ReScience/ReScience-article/01-introduction.md

-the code actually implements what is advertised in the paper) nor the replicability of the results (does the run lead to the same results as in the paper).  @topalidou:2015:a encountered the same problem when they tried to replicate a model from the computational neuroscience litterature: source code were not part of the supplementary section of the paper and no link nor repository were given in the main text.
+the code actually implements what is advertised in the paper) nor the replicability of the results (does the run lead to the same results as in the paper).  @topalidou:2015:a encountered the same problem when they tried to replicate a model from the computational neuroscience literature: source code were not part of the supplementary section of the paper and no link nor repository were given in the main text.
 When they finally get their hands on the code (after contacting the corresponding author), it was only to realize it